The beating drums blared on arrival in Kuching, the largest City in Sarawak, at how incredible this City was to the visiting world.

 The museum is a reasonable distance from the city centre; therefore, you’ll need to get the smartphone out and order a GRAB driver to get to the iconic museum.

-The Cat Museum is what it is, a representation of cats in many ways, shape and form.
-Inside, there is information on the cat species from your stay at the domestic feline, to yellow and black tigers and roaring lions.
+The Cat Museum is what it is, a representation of cats in every way.
+Inside, there is information on the cat species from your stay at the domestic feline to yellow and black tigers and roaring lions.

 There is information on various cat foods, famous cats who have played a part in the entertainment industry, and many more cat stories worth checking out.